Meghansaha/artpack/cran-comments.md

 * Updated the Description and Title fields in the DESCRIPTION file to add more detail about the package.

-* Corrected the LICENSE file so that the copyright holder is clearly identified between the DESCRIPTION and LICENSE files.
+* Corrected the LICENSE file so that the copyright holder is clearly identified and matches between the DESCRIPTION and LICENSE files.

 ## R CMD check results